Panthers vs. Lightning Prediction & Picks - December 27

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-Over the past 10 contests, the Panthers have gone 5-5-0 while scoring 27 total goals (six power-play goals on 28 power-play opportunities during that span, for a conversion rate of 21.4%).
-They have allowed 26 goals.
+During the past 10 outings for the Panthers (5-5-0), their offense has scored 27 goals while their defense has allowed 26 goals.
+They have recorded 28 power-play opportunities during that time, and have scored six goals (21.4%).

-Prepare for this matchup by checking out our prediction for who will win the game in Wednesday's hockey action.
+Prepare for this matchup by checking out our pick for who will come out on top in Wednesday's hockey action.

 Panthers vs. Lightning Predictions for Wednesday

-Our computer model for this matchup predicts a final score of Lightning 4, Panthers 3.
+Our computer projection model for this matchup predicts a final result of Lightning 4, Panthers 3.

 - Total Pick: Under 6.5 (computer predicts 6.2 goals on average)